Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       defined for timed metadata tracks in [[!ISOBMFF]] clause 12.3.
    2. The CMAF timed metadata track applies to the [=CMAF presentation=] ingested to a [=publishing_point_URL=] at the receiving entity.
-   3. To fulfill CMAF track requirements in clause 7.3. of [[!MPEGCMAF]], such as not having gaps in the media timeline, filler data may be needed.
+   3. To fulfill CMAF track requirements in [[!MPEGCMAF]] clause 7.3., such as not having gaps in the media timeline, filler data may be needed.
 Such filler data SHALL be defined by the metadata scheme signaled in URIMetaSampleEntry.
 For example, WebVTT tracks define a VTTEmptyCueBox in